 Although few decorations were presented to these sadly-neglected soldiers, the Africans were undoubtedly just as brave as their white counterparts.
 Michael Calvert told of the following account of an African Chindit captured and interrogated by the Japanese:

-Japanese Interrogator: “What branch of service are you in?”
+Japanese Interrogator: “Which branch of service are you in?”

 African Private: “Paratroops.